5axes/CustomSupportCylinder/README.md

 - click anywhere on the model to place support cylinder there
 - clicking existing support cylinder deletes it

-The length of the support is automaticaly set from the pick point to the construction plate of the printer.
+* The length of the support is automaticaly set from the pick point to the construction plate of the printer.
+* The diameter is define by using the value of support_tower_diameter (Support as Tower diameter) as Cylinder diameter

 Note: it's easier to add/remove supports when you are in "Solid View" mode